k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 # Building an SQL Query

-Use the Query Builder to build SQL queries, as following:
+Use the Query Builder to create SQL queries as shown below:

 <web>